Born: April 28, 2012

-In July the Sanctuary welcomed our youngest resident, Outlaw.
-Picked up as a stray and taken in by an animal shelter in Utah, shelter staff listed him as a 1½ year old Siberian Husky/Shepherd mix, not knowing that he was really a wolf dog.
-This actually worked in his favor for two reasons: 1) he most likely would have been deemed unsuitable for adoption and euthanized; 2) he was adopted by an incredible, kind, loving woman who did everything in her power to provide for his every need.
-She is his champion and gave him the name Outlaw’s Spirit, a.k.a.
+In July 2013, the Sanctuary welcomed the young wolf dog named Outlaw.
+Picked up as a stray and taken in by an animal shelter in Utah, shelter staff listed him as a one-and-a-half-year-old Siberian Husky/Shepherd mix, not knowing that he was actually a wolf dog.
+The misidentification worked in his favor for two reasons.
+First, he most likely would have been deemed unsuitable for adoption and euthanized, and secondly, he was adopted by an incredible, kind, loving woman who did everything in her power to provide for his every need.
+She was his champion and gave him the name Outlaw’s Spirit, a.k.a.
 Outlaw.

-Outlaw lived with his champion and her family for a little over 3 months.
-During this time, he became increasingly more willful, destructive and difficult to handle, even after obedience training.
+Outlaw lived with his champion and her family for a little over three months.
+During that time, he became increasingly more willful, destructive, and difficult to handle, even after obedience training.
 He was overly protective and possessive of his champion, refusing to allow other canines and some people near her.
-He pinned her and other family members against walls, doors and counters with his body, mouthed faces and heads of people and cats.
-He didn’t like being confined, at all, and began to dig under the suburban back yard fence or tried to go through windows if he was inside.
+He pinned her and other family members against walls, doors and counters with his body and mouthed the faces and heads of people and cats.
+He didn’t like being confined and began to dig under the suburban backyard fence or tried to go through windows if he was inside.
 The entire family became concerned about their safety, as well as his.

-The commitment of his champion is amazing.
-She wasn’t fully aware that Outlaw was a wolf dog when she adopted him and she consulted and employed professional trainers to work with them.
-Some told her not to bother trying and that euthanasia would be best.
-But she’d made a promise to Outlaw to love and care for him for the rest of his life, and she meant a long life.
+The commitment of his champion was amazing.
+She wasn’t aware that Outlaw was a wolf dog when she adopted him.
+She consulted and employed professional trainers to work with them.
+Some told her not that she shouldn’t bother trying and that euthanasia would be best.
+However, she had made a promise to Outlaw to love and care for him for the rest of his life, and she meant a long life.

-One trainer had worked with several wolf dogs before.
-His recommendation for Outlaw was sanctuary, describing him as “generally good natured, pleasant, a loving young wolf, but exceedingly willful”, though he “did not see any behavior that [he] would term aggressive.”
-It was heartbreaking for her to let him go, but she kept her promise to him by ensuring he’d have a secure environment that suited his nature and one where he would be safe for the rest of his life.
+One trainer had worked previously with several wolf dogs.
+His recommendation for Outlaw was a sanctuary placement.
+He described Outlaw as “generally good natured, pleasant, a loving young wolf, but exceedingly willful”, though he “did not see any behavior that [he] would term aggressive.”
+It was heartbreaking for his champion to let him go, but she kept her promise to him by ensuring he would have a secure environment that suited his nature and one where he would be safe for the rest of his life.

 We met Outlaw and his family in western Colorado.
-His champion made the four plus-hour trip in the back of the vehicle so she could be next to him.
-She had every document pertaining to Outlaw since adoption and some photos in a folder, all of his toys, food, treats, and his pillow ready to send with him.
-He was on leash and greeted us with wagging tail and toothy kisses.
-He walked into our travel kennel with no resistance, and slept peacefully nearly the entire trip to the Sanctuary.
+His champion made the four-hour trip in the back of the vehicle so she could be next to him.
+She had every document pertaining to Outlaw since adoption and some photos in a folder along with all of his toys, food, treats, and his pillow ready to send with him.
+He was on leash and greeted us with a wagging tail and toothy kisses.
+He walked into our travel kennel with no resistance and slept peacefully nearly the entire trip to the Sanctuary.